telavivmakers/geek_code/README.md

 In addition, if you wish to give your exact age, you can place the number after the 'a' identifier.
 For example: a42
 ```
 ### b – beardliness/facial hair
 As facial hair plays some sort of role in geek space, serving as an expression of style, countercultural proclivities, etc. etc. and [unix beards](http://www.usenix.org.uk/content/unix_beards.html) being a thing we give it a category here despite its irrelevance to some fraction of the population.
-Also it lets us start off with 'abcd' for age/beard/clothing/dimensions

 ```
 b 	=	beard